clownix/cloonix/xdoc/doc/installation.rst

 Installation of binaries
 ========================

-The cloonix installed binaries are provided by cloonix-bundle-<version>-amd64, the *install_cloonix* script installs files in the folowing locations::
+The cloonix installed binaries are provided by cloonix-bundle-<version>, the *install_cloonix* script installs files in the folowing locations::

   /usr/libexec/cloonix/etc/cloonix.cfg                       config